Rappsilber-Laboratory/xiRT/README.md

 - *crossvalidation*: load/train a model and predict RTs for all data points without using them in the training process.
 Requires the training of several models during CV

-Note: all modes can be supplemented by using a pretrained model ("transfer learning").
+Note: all modes can be supplemented by using a pretrained model ("transfer learning") when not enough training data is available to achieve robust prediction performance.

 This readme only gives a brief overview about xiRTs functions and parameters.
-Please refere to the [documentation](https://xirt.readthedocs.io/en/latest/) for more details and examples.
+Please refer to the [documentation](https://xirt.readthedocs.io/en/latest/) for more details and examples.

 ### Installation and Usage